GabrielF11/Haptics/README.md

 # Haptics

-A simple haptic feedback generator thingy.
+A simple haptic feedback generator thingy. (it's literally just a function)

 If you need a more advanced one from someone who actually knows what they're doing, then check out https://github.com/efremidze/Haptica